adhe222/emoji-bot/README.md

 ```

 ### 4. Fill the queryId
-- Create a file named hash.txt in the project root directory.
 - Paste each queryId (one per line) into hash.txt.

 ### 5. Run the Bot